needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 * __All__ - the component is sent to all clients.

 ### Override GhostComponent properties on per prefab basis
-Using the __GhostAuthoringComponent__ editor it is possible to override the following components serialization properties on per prefab basis:
+It is possible to override the following meta-data on per-prefab basis, via the __GhostAuthoringInspectionComponent__ editor:
 * __PrefabType__
-* __SendToOwner__
-* __SendToChildEntity__
+* __SendToOptimization__
-* __OwnerPredictedSendType__
+* __Variant__

-Is possible to prevent a component from supporting per-prefab overrides by using the __DontSupportPrefabOverride__ attribute.
+It is possible to prevent a component from supporting per-prefab overrides by using the __DontSupportPrefabOverride__ attribute.
 When present, the component can't be further customized in the inspector.

+To prevent a component from supporting per-prefab overrides, add the `[DontSupportPrefabOverride]` attribute to the component type.
+Example: The NetCode package requires the __GhostOwnerComponent__ to be added to all ghost types, sent for all ghost types, and serialized using the default variant.
+Thus, we add the `[DontSupportPrefabOverride]` attribute to it.
+When present, the component can't be customized in the inspector, nor can a programmer add custom or default variants for this type (as that will trigger errors during ghost validation).

 ### Authoring component serialization
 For each component you want to serialize, you need to add an attribute to the values you want to send.
 Add a `[GhostField]` attribute to the fields you want to send in an `IComponentData`.
 Both component fields and properties are supported.
 The following conditions apply in general for a component to support serialization: